 Booking your appointment

 To schedule an eye exam, you can either phone our office: 516-252-0725, or use our convenient online Appointment Request Form.
-After you submit your online request, a member of our staff will get back to you to book the date and time of your eye exam in Plainview, NY.
+After you submit your online request, a member of our staff will get back to you to book the date and time of your eye exam in Plainview, New York.

 When you first arrive, we will give you several forms to fill out.
 In addition to providing us with your basic contact information, we also want to know: